samuelcolvin/harrier/README.md

 * partial rebuilds
 * test coverage, server test
+* deal with jinja master templates which shouldn't be copied - frontmatter?
 * hash name extension
 * watch mode as well as serve
 * support testing - what can we test?